OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 lrResults <- runPlp(population, plpData, modelSettings = lrModel, testSplit='person',
                     testFraction=0.25, nfold=2, splitSeed = 1234)
 ```
-Under the hood the package will now use the Cyclops packge (www.github.com/OHDSI/Cyclops) fit a large-scale regularized regression using 75% of the data and will evaluate the model on the remaining 25%.
+Under the hood the package will now use the [`Cyclops`](http://github.com/OHDSI/Cyclops) package fit a large-scale regularized regression using 75% of the data and will evaluate the model on the remaining 25%.
 A results data structure is returned containing information about the model, its performance etc.

-In the runPlp function there are several parameters to save the plpData, plpResults, plpPlots, evaluation etc. which are all set to True by default.
+In the `runPlp` function there are several parameters to save the `plpData`, `plpResults`, `plpPlots`, `evaluation`, etc. objects which are all set to `true` by default.
 However, there is also some functionality to this manually.

 You can save the model using: